 Religious Studies is compulsory to the end of Year 10.
-History, Geography, and Computer Science are all compulsory up to the end of Year 9; a range of creative subjects are compulsory to the end of Year 8 and the vast majority continue with them in Year 9 and beyond.
-All the subjects mentioned are available at GCSE, with Computer Science, Geology, and Physical Education also offered.
+History, Geography, and Computer Science are all compulsory up to the end of Year 9; a range of creative subjects in Year 8 students take a number of creative subjects from Art, Dance, Design & Technology, Drama and Music and the vast majority continue with them in Year 9 and beyond.
+All the subjects mentioned are available at GCSE, with Geology, and Physical Education also offered.
 Religious Studies is taken as a compulsory GCSE at the end of Year 10.
 Physical Education is taught in Years 7-9 and all students have weekly Sport lessons.

 Students are supervised in all classes in Years 7 to 11.
 There are no study periods in these year groups.
-When a student has a 'free' block of time (e.g. a student may arrive in Year 9 having studied no French, German or Spanish), the student goes to the Library and is supervised and registered there.
+When a student has a 'free' block of time (e.g., a student may arrive in Year 9 having studied no French, German or Spanish), the student goes to the Library and is supervised and registered there.
 Students unable to participate in Sport are supervised by a member of staff in the Library or another published venue.